ijavad805/react-datepicker/documents/docs/datepicker.md

 - `closeIcon`: Custom React node rendered inside the clear control when `allowClear` is enabled.
 Useful for matching your design system iconography.
 - `onClear`: Callback fired when the input is cleared (either via the clear control or programmatically).
 Receives no arguments.
+- `closeIconClasses`: Additional class names applied to the clear control container so you can style the clear button without overriding global styles.

 ## Reporting Issues